graciellehigino/ms_range_interactions/manuscript.md

 carnivores.
 This subnetwork contained 32 taxa (23 herbivores and 9 carnivores) and 84 interactions, and had a connectance of 0.08.
-Although self-loops are informative, here we removed these interactions to allow for the original IUCN ranges of predators with cannabalistic interactions to be adjusted.
+Although self-loops are informative, here we removed these interactions to allow for the original IUCN ranges of predators with cannibalistic interactions to be adjusted.
 We refer to this overall network as the metaweb as it contains all possible species interactions between the different taxa that could occur across savannah ecosystems such as the Serengeti.